 If you’re wondering how hard is it to contract HIV, chances are it’s because of the many misconceptions surrounding HIV.
 There are lots of myths people fall for, which can be difficult to dispel.
 Many people don’t learn about HIV and AIDS in school.
 Even those who do learn about it often forget what they’ve learned or aren’t taught much.
 One of the things many people have misunderstandings about is how HIV is transmitted.
 Many people believe that it can be transmitted through kissing or touching.
 Understanding HIV and AIDS and how hard is it to contract HIV is important for a number of reasons.
 It’s essential for people to look after their own sexual health as well as reduce the stigma surrounding how to contract HIV.

 What Is HIV?

 Before asking yourself how hard is it to contract HIV, it’s a good idea to understand just what HIV is.
 HIV stands for human immunodeficiency virus.
 The virus attacks the immune system, making it more difficult to fight off illness.
 Although there is currently no cure for HIV, treatments for it are improving all the time.
 With the right medication and lifestyle, people who are HIV positive can still have a long life.
-However, there are still health issues and side effects that HIV positive people have to deal with.
+However, there are still health issues and other HIV Symptoms that positive patients have to deal with.
 HIV is one of the most serious sexually transmitted diseases because there is no cure and it can be deadly if it progresses to AIDS.

 What’s the Difference Between HIV and AIDS?